Tuesday, June 7, 2011

 Yet, that quote has taken on a life of its own - probably because it is unconventional advice and also is catchy and memorable.
 But it also is utterly wrong - and wrong-minded.
 It is wrong, as there is copious evidence to the contrary - millions of people in America who re-invent themselves for "Act II" or even Acts 3 and 4.
 And it is also wrong-minded or even mean-spirited as it discourages people from even trying.
 For example my psychotic Mother loved that quote - it gave her an excuse to not even try.
 And most depressed people like that quote as well for the same reason.

 But you can re-invent yourself in America, and people do it all the time.
 I know quite a few myself.
 And in fact, I sort of did this myself.
 Until about age 25, I was your typical young stoner/slacker trying to do as little as possible and consume as many mood-altering substances as possible and basically not really caring much about the future.
 I wasn't quite living in my parent's basement (fortunately their house had only a crawl space) but I certainly wasn't living up to my potential.

 But I decided, one day, than enough was enough.
-I complete my Engineering Degree, left my hometown to seek work in the big city, and went to law school.
+I completed my Engineering Degree, left my hometown to seek work in the big city, and went to law school.
 And that has made all the difference in the world.
-Things that seemed impossible to me before (or my peers, after all, Engineering and Law are "hard" - right?) suddenly became possible.
+Things that seemed impossible to me before (or my peers - after all, Engineering and Law are "hard" - right?) suddenly became possible.
 I changed the track of my life, and it wasn't that hard to do, in retrospect.

 Or consider, as I noted previously, my friend born in South Philadelphia in a bad neighborhood, who decided not to become pregnant on and welfare at age 16 - like all of her peers - and instead worked her way up the ranks in the Navy to the elite JAG Corps.
 It can be done, it isn't easy.
 But the hardest part is deciding to try.